 There are many different approaches to sustainability.
-The way that you approach sustainability will be depend on many factors, such as the how important is the software, how mature is it, what is the size of its community and what resources available for achieving sustainability?
+The way that you approach sustainability will depend on many factors, such as how important is the software, how mature is it, what is the size of its community and what resources available for achieving sustainability?
 Here is our breakdown of the different approaches to achieving software sustainability.

 Technical preservation (techno-centric)